liamhays/hpex/README.md

 To copy a file, simply drag and drop it from one window to another.
 You can also press `Ctrl-S` to send the selected local file, and `Ctrl-G` to get the selected remote file.
 Ctrl-G only works if HPex is connected over Kermit.
+Note that you cannot drag a local directory onto the calculator filebox, but you can copy a calculator directory onto the computer.

 You can send files with Kermit even if you aren't connected to the calculator.